394-w23/Coral-Client/README.md

 ### Built With

-This is what we used to build the project.
+This is what we used to build the project:

 * [![React][React.js]][React-url]
 * [![Tailwind][tailwindcss]][tailwindcss-url]